15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 While established hospitality tech companies continue refining core platforms, emerging technologies promise to fundamentally transform guest experiences and operational models.
 Understanding these innovations helps properties prepare for the next generation of hospitality technology.

-AI has moved beyond buzzword status to deliver practical hospitality applications that leading tech companies for hospitality industry are rapidly deploying:
+AI has moved beyond buzzword status to deliver practical hospitality applications that leading tech companies for hospitality industry are rapidly deploying.
+To explore broader trends and real-world use cases, see how AI in hospitality is evolving across the industry:

 AI-powered cameras (respecting privacy regulations) monitor public spaces to optimize staffing deployment, identify maintenance needs before guests complain, and analyze traffic patterns for better space utilization.
 Some properties use computer vision to automatically verify room cleanliness standards, reducing housekeeping inspection time by 30-40%.